GustavoAnkelen/GustavoAnkelen/README.md

 - If you are here in a 'Data Science' mood, you might be interested in looking at my [Work-CV 📄](https://drive.google.com/file/d/1YGt58lSM-3qscpz2l0NNthsqu6P_g1Xu/view?usp=share_link).

-- If you are here in a 'Spherical' mood, my [Academical-CV 📄](https://drive.google.com/file/d/1AmMv7EDALbvsliNFUIcdsAidNCTyFy-J/view?usp=share_link) be more interesting.
+- If you are here in a 'Spherical' mood, my [Academical-CV 📄](https://drive.google.com/file/d/1AmMv7EDALbvsliNFUIcdsAidNCTyFy-J/view?usp=share_link) could be more interesting.

 - Also you can take a look at my  [undergraduate thesis 📖](https://drive.google.com/file/d/1CzKW2h84jtBQgGhYa1zTONGYW_8QdTFA/view?usp=share_link), feel free to comment any doubt or typing errors you find.